-[""Corporate retreat" means a transient vacation unit which is provided with or without monetary compensation by a business, company or corporation, including a nonprofit corporation, to transient occupants, including but not limited to employees, directors, executives or shareholders of the business, company or corporation."]
+["Corporate Retreat.
+A transient vacation unit that is provided with or without monetary compensation by a business, company, or corporation, including a nonprofit corporation, to transient occupants, including but not limited to employees, directors, executives, or shareholders of the business, company, or corporation."]

-[""Dance school" or "music school" means an establishment where instruction in dance or music is provided students for a fee.
-Establishments where instruction is accessory to cabarets, nightclubs or dancehalls are not included in this definition."]
+["Dance School or Music School.
+An establishment where instruction in dance or music is provided students for a fee.
+Establishments where instruction is accessory to cabarets, nightclubs, or dancehalls are not included in this definition."]

-[""Data processing facilities" means establishments primarily involved in the compiling, storage and maintenance of documents, records and other types of information in digital form utilizing a mainframe computer.
+["Data Processing Facilities.
+Establishments primarily involved in the compiling, storage, and maintenance of documents, records, and other types of information in digital form utilizing a mainframe computer.
 This term does not include general business offices, computer-related sales establishments, and business or personal services."]

 ["Dwelling, Detached.
-"Detached dwelling" means a building containing one or two dwelling units, entirely surrounded by yards or other separation from buildings on adjacent lots.
-Dwelling units in a two-family detached dwelling may be either on separate floors or attached by a carport, garage or other similar connection, or attached solid wall without openings which shall not be less than 15 feet or 50 percent of the longer dwelling (see Figure 21-10.3)."]
+A building containing one or two dwelling units, entirely surrounded by yards or other separation from buildings on adjacent lots.
+Dwelling units in a two-family detached dwelling may be either on separate floors or attached by a carport, garage, or other similar connection, or attached solid wall without openings that shall not be less than 15 feet or 50 percent of the longer dwelling (see Figure 21-10.3)."]

-[""Exclusive agricultural sites" means leasehold parcels within an agricultural zoning district having a minimum leasable area of five acres, and prohibiting any structures for temporary, seasonal, or permanent residential occupancy or habitation."]
+["Exclusive Agricultural Sites.
+Leasehold parcels within an agricultural zoning district having a minimum leasable area of 5 acres, and prohibiting any structures for temporary, seasonal, or permanent residential occupancy or habitation."]

-[""Financial institutions" means those establishments which provide a full range of traditional banking services on the premises, such as savings and checking accounts, loans, safety deposits, fund transfers, trust functions and investments (e.g., certificates of deposit, savings bonds, annuities).
+["Financial Institutions.
+Those establishments that provide a full range of traditional banking services on the premises, such as savings and checking accounts, loans, safety deposits, fund transfers, trust functions, and investments (e.g., certificates of deposit, savings bonds, annuities).
 This term includes only banks, credit unions, and savings and loan institutions.
-This term does not include those establishments, such as loan processing companies, accounting firms and other bookkeeping services, investment brokers, insurance offices, and title transfer companies, which are principally involved in providing a limited range of financial services or products on the premises."]
+This term does not include those establishments, such as loan processing companies, accounting firms, and other bookkeeping services, investment brokers, insurance offices, and title transfer companies, that are principally involved in providing a limited range of financial services or products on the premises."]

-[""Guest house" means a lodging unit for nonpaying guests or household employees not to exceed 500 square feet of floor area."]
+["Guest House.
+A lodging unit for nonpaying guests or household employees not to exceed 500 square feet of floor area."]

-[""Home improvement centers" means single establishments primarily involved in providing a large variety of goods and services directly associated with building and home improvements."]
+["Home Improvement Centers.
+Single establishments primarily involved in providing a large variety of goods and services directly associated with building and home improvements."]

 ["Kennel, Commercial.
-"Commercial kennel" means any structures used to care for, breed, house or keep dogs, cats or other domesticated animals for commercial purposes.
+Any structures used to care for, breed, house, or keep dogs, cats, or other domesticated animals for commercial purposes.
 Included as kennels are animal pounds or shelters."]

-[""Livestock" means and includes all animals generally associated with farming, which are raised and kept for food and other agricultural purposes.
+["Livestock.
+All animals generally associated with farming, which are raised and kept for food and other agricultural purposes.
 Such animals include horses, cattle, goats, sheep, chickens, ducks, geese and other poultry, and swine.
 See definition of "commercial kennel.""]

-[""Monasteries" or "convents" means facilities which provide dwelling or lodging units to clergy members or those who have taken religious vows, which are owned or operated by a religious organization."]
+["Monasteries or Convents.
+Facilities that provide dwelling or lodging units to clergy members or those who have taken religious vows, which are owned or operated by a religious organization."]